-1. Why are warm season grasses viewed as an essential component of a well-designed ian forest buffer? ripar- 2.
-Due to the effectiveness of warm season grasses at slowing the movement of water law towards streams and waterways, sediments accumulate at the up slope side of the buffer list this a problem in the long run and can it be managed?
-3. If I manage my grass/shrub/tree buffer for the first 3 to 5 years and it has become we tablished, can it be left alone to take care of itself from that point? ell es- 4.
-As their name implies, warm season grasses do not begin active growth until late specific theorem, fertilizers and other soil amendments are applied early in the spring.
-Also, while crops are being planted and getting established, the soil is relatively unprofrom rainfall and prone to serious erosion.
-Given this situation, how effective are warn son grasses as buffers? tected 5.
-How wide should my buffer be?
-6. What cost share programs are available to help offset the costs of RFB establishmen t?
+1. Why are warm season grasses viewed as an essential component of a well-designed riparian forest buffer?

+2. Due to the effectiveness of warm season grasses at slowing the movement of water headed towards streams and waterways, sediments accumulate at the up slope side of the buffer.
+Is this a problem in the long run and can it be managed?

+3. If I manage my grass/shrub/tree buffer for the first 3 to 5 years and it has become well established, can it be left alone to take care of itself from that point?

+4. As their name implies, warm season grasses do not begin active growth until late spring.
+However, fertilizers and other soil amendments are applied early in the spring.
+Also, while crops are being planted and getting established, the soil is relatively unprotected from rainfall and prone to serious erosion.
+Given this situation, how effective are warm season grasses as buffers?

+5. How wide should my buffer be?

+6. What cost share programs are available to help offset the costs of RFB establishment?